also Bath, Cardiff, Newport, Taunton & Exeter escorts

 Making a Date with an Independent Bristol Escort

-The escorts on this page are available to meet in Bristol and/or the South West including Swindon, Wiltshire, Bath, Somerset, Exeter Cheltenham, Cotswolds and Gloucestershire; they may be available for outcall or incall, please visit their individual websites for more information.
+The escorts on this page are available to meet in Bristol and/or the South West including Bath, Taunton, Exeter, Cardiff and Newport; they may be available for outcall or incall, please visit their individual websites for more information.

 The city of Bristol is home to one of the most important ports in the UK, and its main history is based entirely around its maritime trade.
 Bristol’s close proximity to the sea with its heavy involvement in the Tobacco, Spices and Slave trade throughout the ages meant that piracy in Bristol was inevitable.
 Piracy was so rife in Bristol and the entire West Country including Devon, Cornwall and Dorset between the 17th and 18th centuries, that this period is actually known as the Golden Age of Piracy.